 - Telescoping steering handle – This bad boy can accommodate adults up to 6’7” tall.

 - Deck – Our decks are designed for an adult’s weight and feet.
-They support up to 300 pounds and can comfortably fit adult sized feet – both of them at the same time.
+They support over 800 pounds and can comfortably fit adult sized feet – both of them at the same time.

 - Wheels – Glide twice as fast with a fraction of the effort thanks to our custom made, high-performance wheels.
 They’re made of a special blend of polyurethane and molded onto aluminum, resulting in the lowest rolling resistance of any small-wheeled vehicle!

-- Fender & brake – These come as an optional kit or pre-installed.
-The fender is for keeping crud off your clothes, not for turning your Xootr into an all-weather vehicle.
+- Fender & brake – The fender is for keeping crud off your clothes, not for turning your Xootr into an all-weather vehicle.
+It also offers an additional brake for superior stopping performance.

 - Strap – Sold separately, the heavy-duty durable strap is for folding & carrying your Xootr when you reach your destination.